haithcockce/learning-stuff/training/perf.md

 ###### How Perf Traces and Samples

 - The kernel exposes a variety of debugging subsystems via the pseudofilesystem, `debugfs`.
-Below are the important ones perf takes advantage of.
+Perf predominantly uses the `ftrace` functionality and `perf_events`
   - _Performance Counters for Linux_ CPUs have architecture specific registers which increment based on certain events occurring.
     - AKA `perf_events`
     - Think count of context switches.
+  - `ftrace` is the Function Tracer (thus the name) embedded in `debugfs` but does so much more than tracing functions.
+Ftrace relies on tracepoints
-  - _Tracepoints_ predefined hooks in kernel code to call a function.
+    - _Tracepoints_ predefined static hooks in kernel code to call a function.
     - _Probe_ The function called by the hook
     - If a tracepoint is "on", then a probe is enabled.
 "Off" means the probe is disabled.
-  - _Events_ dynamic and custom defined tracepoints.
-    - Custom defined functions can be called
-    - Uses kprobe (kernelspace probing).
-Uprobes (userspace probing) exists as well
-    - Think systemtap.
+    - Output of the tracing is written to a pseudofile in `debugfs` to be consumed by another tool (or read with `cat` or `less`)

 - Example code of a tracepoint in the kernel code:

 ```c